TheHardeep/fenix/wiki/Manual.md

 # Loading Broker Master Scripts

 In most cases you are required to load the data of trading symbols for a particular broker prior to accessing other API methods.
 If you forget to load the symbol data the fenix library will do that automatically upon your first call to the unified API.
 It will send two HTTP requests, first for symbols and then the second one for other data, sequentially.
-For that reason, your first call to a unified Fenix API method like create_order, create_nfo_order, create_bo_order, etc. will take more time, than the consequent calls, since it has to do more work loading the market information from the Broker API.
+For that reason, your first call to a unified Fenix API method like create_order, create_fno_order, create_bo_order, etc. will take more time, than the consequent calls, since it has to do more work loading the market information from the Broker API.

 In order to load trading symbol data manually beforehand call the `create_fno_tokens ()` / `create_eq_tokens ()` method on a broker class.
 It returns a dictionary of markets indexed by trading symbol/expiry.
 If you want more control over the execution of your logic, preloading markets by hand is recommended.